 Topics on this page

-A divorce decree is a formal order issued by the court at the end of the divorce proceeding.
+A divorce decree is a formal order issued by the court that finalizes the dissolution of a marriage.
 The divorce decree may be referred to as a final judgment or a judgment of divorce.

 An absolute divorce fully dissolves the marriage.
 Once a decree of absolute divorce is entered, either person can remarry.
 Any jointly-owned property is divided and distributed in accordance with an agreement (such as a pre-nuptial agreement or other written contract), or with the Marital Property Act.
 After property has been distributed, neither person can claim ownership of property belonging to the other.